morinlab/lymphopedia/P2RY8.md

 link-citations: true
 ---
 [[_TOC_]]
 P2RY8 encodes a G protein–coupled receptor that is expressed on germinal center B cells.
-Signals through this receptor promote confinement of B cells to the GC niche.<sup>1</sup> Downstream signaling through Galpha13 (encoded by GNA13) and S1PR2 is distrupted by mutations of one of these genes in GC lymphomas including the GCB subgroup of DLBCL<sup>2</sup> and BL.<sup>1</sup>
+Signals through this receptor promote confinement of B cells to the GC niche.<sup>1</sup> Downstream signaling through Galpha13 (encoded by GNA13) and S1PR2 is distrupted by mutations of one of these genes in GC lymphomas including the GCB subgroup of DLBCL and BL.[muppidiLossSignalingGa132014]

 ## Relevance tier by entity